 When you need to re-fuel the fire, open up the air supply lever, gently open the door, place your new logs in the stove, close the door and close down the air supply lever to the previous position.
 If you need to revive the fire pop on a small piece of kindling and open the air flow all the way out.
 Once this catches fire place on a small log and repeat as above.

-The best way to learn to use your stove is to practice with it.
+The best way to learn to use your log burner is to practice with it.
 Follow the instructions given and make sure you use the correct aged and seasoned timber.
 We recommend kiln dried fire wood, nothing treated and nothing with nails in.

 Author: Eve Richens – Sales/Admin Executive